kcskw/PayaServices/Authorization Gateway/Process.md

  - If the Terminal is configured for Identity Verification.
  - For PPD and CCD entries, If the Terminal is configured to allow Credit entries

 A matrix of the available XML Templates, and XSD Schemas for each SEC code can be found in the XML/XSD section, by SEC code.
 Each grid contains links to the templates and the schema needed determined by your required criteria.
 The grid also includes the Terminal IDs that can be used for testing and certifying against the provided schema.
-The Terminal ID will be different for guaranteed transactions and Non-guaranteed transactions.
+The Terminal ID will be different for Guaranteed transactions and Non-guaranteed transactions.

 **Guaranteed terminals are numbered 1xxx, and Non-guaranteed terminals are numbered 2xxx**

+Guarantee the transaction by requiring fields for Address informaion, Phone number and Drivers Liscense.

+This process will protect the Merchant, requirements for Guarantee vary by program and can help you avoid risk of non-payment from customers’ returned checks.

 An example XSD file path for a PPD terminal that does not require the driver’s license information, is setup for check verification, and is setup for identity verification, and does not allow credits would be as follows: https://demo.eftchecks.com/webservices/schemas/ppd/CheckVerificationIdentityVerificationDLOptional.xsd